Mid Derbyshire

-Mid Derbyshire is a constituency represented in the House of Commons of the UK Parliament since its 2010 creation by Pauline Latham, a Conservative.
+Mid Derbyshire is a constituency represented in the House of Commons of the UK Parliament.
+The Member of Parliament has been Jonathan Davies of the Labour Party since the 2024 United Kingdom general election.
+As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.

+The previous MP was Pauline Latham, a Conservative, from 2010 until she stood down in 2024.

 Constituency profile

 The constituency covers a large area to the north and east of Derby.
 Residents are slightly wealthier than the UK average.

 Boundaries

+2010–2024

-Following their review of parliamentary representation, the Boundary Commission for England created this seat.
-Neighbouring constituencies have had consequential boundary changes, with Erewash and Amber Valley two of the most affected.
+Following their review of parliamentary representation, the Boundary Commission for England created this seat for the 2010 general election.
+Neighbouring constituencies had consequential boundary changes, with Erewash and Amber Valley the most affected.

-The constituency is made up of the following electoral wards:
+The constituency was made up of the following electoral wards: